Strategies

 Return data bars for a list of symbols or assets.
 Return a dictionary of bars for a given list of symbols.
 Works the same as get_historical_prices but take as first parameter a list of assets.
 Any number of bars can be return limited by the data available.
 This is set with length in number of bars.
 Bars may be returned as daily or by minute.
 And the starting point can be shifted backwards by time or bars.

-• assets (list(str/asset)) – The symbol string representation (e.g AAPL, GOOG, …) or asset objects.
-Crypto currencies must specify the quote asset.
+• assets (list(str/asset)) – The symbol string representation (e.g. AAPL, GOOG, …) or asset objects.
+Cryptocurrencies must specify the quote asset.
 Use tuples with the two asset objects, base first, quote second. ‘(Asset(ETH), Asset(BTC))’

 • length (int) – The number of rows (number of timesteps)